fpatron/Quilibrium-Toolkit/README.md

 | ---   | --- |
 install_node | Installs a new Quilibrium node on the specified target(s). setup_node | Configure sysctl and listen port (config.yml) on the specified node(s).
-create_service | Install your Quilibrium node as a service on the specified target(s) (see §Node commands). backup_node | Creates a backup of Quilibrium configuration files on the target node(s) and saves them locally in the ```./backup``` folder. get_node_info | Retrieves information about the Quilibrium node(s), such as its current max_frame, peer id...
+fastsync_node | Sync your node with the latest snapshot.
+If you are having difficulties with synchronization, you can use this task to install the latest snapshot store folder on your node. create_service | Install your Quilibrium node as a service on the specified target(s) (see §Node commands). backup_node | Creates a backup of Quilibrium configuration files on the target node(s) and saves them locally in the ```./backup``` folder. get_node_info | Retrieves information about the Quilibrium node(s), such as its current max_frame, peer id...